Mvrjustid/mvrjustid.github.io/_pages/teaching.md

 ---

 #### Invited talks

+‘The Role of AI in Chronic-pain Management’\\
+A Showcase for Hospital Authority (HA) of Hongkong, AIRS, 04 2021.

 ‘Leveraging Activity Recognition to Enable Protective Behavior Detection in Continuous Data’ \\
 AI Society Journal Club, UCL, 02 2021.